 Marine Program

-While Chile has made significant progress in creating marine protected areas, with 42% of its waters under some category of protection, less than 1% of the Patagonian coastal ecosystems (littorals, channels, fjords, and bays) along the Patagonia Park Route—from Puerto Montt to Cape Horn—are strictly safeguarded.
-Our Marine Program aims to increase this protection from 1% to 10%.
+While Chile has made significant strides in establishing marine protected areas — with 42% of its ocean under some form of protection — less than 1% of Patagonia’s coastal ecosystems between Puerto Montt and Cape Horn are strictly safeguarded.
+Through our Marine Program, we are working to increase that protection from 1% to 10%, ensuring the continuity of ecological processes and a healthy ocean with fully functioning ecosystems.

 DISCOVER SOME OF OUR MARINE EXPEDITIONS